 The Dr. John Thomas Veterinary Emergency Treatment (VET) Fund is a community resource intended to keep animals in loving families.
-A limited number of grants will be available monthly to Centre County residents and full-time students who display financial need.
+A limited number of grants will be available to Central Pennsylvania residents who display financial need.
 It will be administered by Centre County PAWS.
-This fund, generously established by Dr. Fred Metzger of VCA Metzger Animal Hospital via a $100,000 matching gift, was created with 4 main goals in mind:
+This fund has 4 main goals in mind:

 - Provide a safety net for loving pet owners who have exhausted all of their financial options to provide necessary care for their cat or dog